 A comprehensive solution for busy teams

-The Oaky Upselling Course was devised with busy hotel teams in mind, who may be aware there are better ways to approach upselling, but don’t have the time or resources to improve current processes.
+The Oaky Upselling Courses have been devised with busy hotel teams in mind, who may be aware there are better ways to approach upselling, but don’t have the time or resources to improve current processes.

-- Short, easy to digest video lessons followed by short quizzes to review learnings
+- Easy to digest video lessons followed by short quizzes to review learnings

 - Certificates to mark students' achievements per level